-Works of public art, many created by local and regional artists, enliven parks, libraries, fire stations, recreation centers and many more public locations in downtown Dallas.
+The Public Art Program manages the commission and acquisition of new public art as well as the conservation and maintenance of the existing City of Dallas art collection.
+Works of public art, many created by local and regional artists, enliven parks, libraries, fire stations, recreation centers and many more public locations in Dallas.
+While many of the artists in the public art collection are from Texas, many are also from around the world.
 The Public Art Program makes Dallas a vibrant place to live and work and a great place to visit.

 What is public art?